KDE/kdesrc-build/README.md

 However if you're testing out the latest KDE Frameworks or are involved in development yourself, you'll probably find it easiest to use kdesrc-build.
-Continue on to set how to set it up.
+Continue on, to learn how to set it up.

 ## QUICK HOWTO